digital-asset/docs.daml.com/docs/2.9.0/docs/getting-started/manual-download.rst

 To do that:

 1. Go to https://github.com/digital-asset/daml/releases.
 Confirm your browser sees a valid certificate for the github.com domain.
-2. Find the release you are looking for - take note of the release name.
-For a stable release, it will be something like ``2.8.0``.
-For a snapshot, it will be something like ``2.8.0-snapshot.20231129.0``.
+2. Find the appropriate release and note the release name.
+Stable releases have names like ``2.8.0``.
+Snapshots have names like ``2.8.0-snapshot.20231129.0``.
 3. Download the artifact (*Assets* section, after the release notes) for your platform as well as the corresponding signature file.
 For example, if you are on macOS you would download the files ``daml-sdk-<...>-macos.tar.gz`` and ``daml-sdk-<...>-macos.tar.gz.asc``.

    .. note::

-      You can safely ignore the version string in the tarball name - this is an internal version string that is superseded by the version you took note of in Part 2.
+      You can safely ignore the version string in the tarball name -- this is an internal version string that is superseded by the version you took note of in step 2.
 If you are installing a stable release, this internal version will be the same as the release version you took note of.
 If it is a snapshot, the ``<...>`` section will be different.

    For Windows you can choose between the tarball (ends in ``.tar.gz``), which follows the same instructions as the Linux and macOS ones (but assumes you have a number of typical Unix tools installed), or the installer, which ends with ``.exe``.
 Regardless, the steps to verify the signature are the same.